jfjelstul/englishfootball/README.md

 If you use the database in a paper or project, please cite the database:

 > Fjelstul, Joshua C. "The Fjelstul English Football Database v.1.0."
-July 8, 2023. https://www.github.com/jfjelstul/englishfootball.
+January 19, 2023. https://www.github.com/jfjelstul/englishfootball.

 The `BibTeX` entry for the database is: